everpress-co/local-google-fonts/README.md

 ### Will this load Google Fonts automatically?

-No, each font set must be manually triggered.
-Automatic loading of assets from a third party server is forbidden by the [plugin guidelines](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/).
+Yes, if you check the option to load fonts automatically.
+Otherwise each font set must be manually triggered.

 ### Is it Legal to Self-Host Google Fonts?